Julie Tetel Andresen

-Julie Tetel Andresen (born 1950) is a prominent American linguistic historiographer and romance novelist.

-Andresen is a professor at Duke University, where she has taught since 1986.
+Julie Tetel Andresen (born 1950) is an American linguistic historiographer and romance novelist who is a professor at Duke University, where she has taught since 1986.
 Her primary appointment is in the Department of English.
 She has secondary appointments in the Departments of Cultural Anthropology and Slavic and Eurasian Studies.
-She is currently the chair of the Interdepartmental Program in Linguistics.
+She is chair of the Interdepartmental Program in Linguistics.

-Background
+Early life and education

 Andresen was born in Chicago, Illinois and earned her undergraduate degree at Duke in 1972.
 She received her Ph.D. in Linguistics from the University of North Carolina Chapel Hill in 1980.
 Her dissertation was “Linguistic Crossroads of the Eighteenth Century.”

-Work
+Career

 Andresen began her academic career as a linguistic historiographer.
 Over the years she widened her research to investigate human language from the perspectives of autopoiesis, behaviorism, cultural anthropology, developmental systems theory, evolutionary biology, gender studies, neurobiology, philosophy, political theory, primatology, and psychology.
 She is known for her approach to synthesizing the latest research in the social and biological sciences, and its contribution to linguistic theory.

 Andresen published her first fiction novel in 1985.
 During her fiction writing career, she has published twenty-five historical and contemporary novels for mass market and independent publishers including Harlequin Enterprises, Fawcett Publications, Madeira Books, and Amazon.